mosbth/csource/README.md

 The basics are:

-1. Include the classfile.
+1. Include the classfile `CSource.php`.
 2. Create a object.
-3. Include the stylesheet.
+3. Include the stylesheet `source.css`.
 4. Call `CSource::View()`.

 Like this: